siyuxie2025/607-project-01/README.md

 **This is the first project of Stats 607 25FA.**

 ## Project Instructions
-The goal is to
+The goal of this project is to learn:

-1.organize messy code into structured, maintainable projects.
+1. organize messy code into structured, maintainable projects.

-2.automate your workflow to make reproducibility effortless
+2. automate your workflow to make reproducibility effortless

 ## Data Analysis Description
 This was a homework to perform exploratory data analysis and data cleaning on a dataset of credit card transactions.
 The dataset simulates credit card transaction info resembling that of a financial institution's customers.
+In addition to the original exploratory data analysis, I train a logistic regression model to predict whether a transaction would be a fraud.

 ## Dataset Description